Ignitedgene/Identifying-Phishing-URLs-using-ML-Paradigms/README.md

         </ul>

 <h4> Ensembling ML models </h4>
-<p> We then sought to ensemble the 3 ML models using bagging method, where each model learns the error produced by the previous model using a slightly different subset of the training dataset.
+<p> We then seek to ensemble the 3 ML models using bagging method, where each model learns the error produced by the previous model using a slightly different subset of the training dataset.
 Bagging reduces variance and minimizes overfitting. </p>

 <h3> Presentation of Insights/ Recommendation </h3>